“Very nicely done, Davi”

 — Frederick Douglas, 1876 letter on monuments

-Even historians tend to overlook an important detail in the controversy over statues and names being pulled down:
+Even historians tend to overlook the following very important detail in the controversy over statues and names being pulled down:

-One of John Oliver’s Last Week Tonight episodes has a humorous albeit sad explanation of how pro-slavery Americans, even to this day, continue to erect false “traditions” in order to openly denigrate American heroes.
+Far more commonly understood and discussed — as found in a humorous albeit sad Last Week Tonight episode — is how pro-slavery Americans even to this day continue to erect false “traditions” in order to openly denigrate American heroes.

-The fact John Oliver has pulled the Southern Poverty Law Center (SPLC) into his story shows how mainstream condemnation of Confederate monuments has become, and of course deservedly.
+The fact John Oliver has pulled the Southern Poverty Law Center (SPLC) into his story shows how mainstream condemnation of false monuments to Confederates has become, and of course deservedly.

-The SPLC has done an amazing job proving “heritage” claims false and a distortion of history.
+The SPLC has done an amazing job proving “heritage” claims are a form of American history fraud, a very harmful distortion of reality.

 The Civil War ended 153 years ago.
 The Confederacy, as Mitch Landrieu said, was on the wrong side of humanity.
 Our public entities should no longer play a role in distorting history by honoring a secessionist government that waged war against the United States to preserve white supremacy and the enslavement of millions of people.